KleinclausFlorent/ContactsAPI-For-OpenWt/README.txt

  Mkleinclaus/ 1234Martial
  EMacron / 1234Emmanuel

-They were all linked to the user with the same first name.
+They were all linked to the user with the same firstname.

+NB : After testing my solution on another device.
+You just need to write "update-database" in the Package Manager Console to initialise the database with my migrations.
+You will not get any user so you will need to register and authentify to be able to use the other request.

+Warning : You need to give an existing contactId to register.
+You can check them in the Contact table.

 I hope that my solution answer to your challenge and that it will allow me to get through the recruitment process.